 - Fibromyalgia.
 Taking GHB seems to reduce pain, fatigue, and sleep problems associated with fibromyalgia

-- Withdrawal from heroin, opium, morphine, and other opiate drugs.
+- Opioid withdrawal.
 Taking GHB seems to reduce withdrawal symptoms in heroin addicts and methadone-maintained addicts.

 Insufficient Evidence for